Olivettia/Csharp_projects/doc/en/grandcentral/features.md

 #### Default Operator

 If no Operator is used, it will be considered as Default Operator in use.
-If the condition is an Array, Default Operator acts
+If the condition is an Array, Default Operator acts as in Operator; If the condition is a RegExp, Default Operator acts as re Operator; If the condition is a Function, Default Operator acts as f Operator.
+Otherwise, Default Operator acts as eq Operator.

+	GrandCentral.listen({
+		value1: 42,
+		value2: ["hello", "world"]
+	}, function(json) {
+		/* will capture call below */
+	})